iPhone XS: 9 biggest annoyances and how to fix them

 Face ID doesn't work when my phone is on a table

-Arguably the biggest Face ID-fail of all: You can't unlock your iPhone X ($631 at Amazon) when it's lying flat on a table -- not without swiping up and then waiting a few seconds for the passcode keypad to appear.
+Arguably the biggest Face ID-fail of all: You can't unlock your iPhone XS, XS Max or XR when it's lying flat on a table -- not without swiping up and then waiting a few seconds for the passcode keypad to appear.

 Otherwise, it leads to the inevitable "Face ID frown," which is where you lean awkwardly over the screen and frown at having to do so, thereby reducing the chance Face ID will accurately recognize your face.